Ighina/Audio-Topic-Segmentation/OpenBMAT/README.md

 # Create Dataset
 The BMAT-ATS dataset first needs to be created from the publicly available OpenBMAT dataset.
-In order to do so, follow the instructions in the BMAT-ATS_instructions.txt file.
+In order to do so, follow the instructions in the BMAT-ATS_Dataset_Construction_Instructions.txt file.
 A short summary of the steps involved in the dataset creation is also shown below:

 1) Download OpenBMAT and move it to this folder